Free Consultation 888-874-2142

 Understand Your Legal Rights & Options in Voiding a Marriage

-In Massachusetts, annulments are a legal means to declare a marriage null and void as if it never existed.
-Unlike a divorce, which ends a legally valid marriage, an annulment treats the marriage as though it was never legally binding.
-If you're considering this option, there are nuances to Massachusetts law to understand first.
+In Massachusetts, annulments are a legal process to declare a marriage null and void as if it never existed.
+Unlike divorce, which dissolves a legally valid marriage, an annulment treats the marriage as though it was never legally binding.
+If you're considering this option, there are important nuances to Massachusetts law that you will want to understand before proceeding.

-First, there are specific grounds for seeking an annulment.
+There are specific grounds for seeking an annulment in Massachusetts.
 These grounds can include, but are not limited to:

 • Instances of fraud